-The issue of external subsidies, particularly for economic nuclear power plants, continued to evolve.
-The subsidies are not part of the PJM market design but nonetheless threaten the foundations of the PJM capacity market as well as the competitiveness of PJM markets overall.
+design but nonetheless threaten the foundations of the PJM Capacity Market as well as the competitiveness of PJM markets overall.

-The Ohio subsidy legislation to subsidize both nuclear and coal plants and to eliminate the RPS, the Illinois ZEC legislation to subsidize the Quad Cities nuclear power plant and the requests for additional subsidies, the request in Pennsylvania to subsidize nuclear power plants, the New Jersey legislation to subsidize the Salem and Hope Creek nuclear power plants, the potential U.S. DOE proposal to subsidize coal and nuclear power plants, and the request by FirstEnergy to the U.S. DOE for subsidies consistent with the DOE Grid Resilience Proposal, all originate from the fact that competitive markets result in the exit of uneconomic and uncompetitive generating units.
-Regardless of the specific rationales offered by unit owners, the proposed solution for all such generating units has been to provide out of market subsidies in order to
+The Ohio subsidy legislation to subsidize both nuclear and coal plants and to eliminate the RPS, the Illinois ZEC legislation to subsidize the Quad Cities nuclear power plant and the requests for additional subsidies, the request in Pennsylvania to subsidize nuclear power plants, the New Jersey legislation to subsidize the Salem and Hope Creek nuclear power plants, the potential U.S. DOE proposal to subsidize coal and nuclear power plants, the request by FirstEnergy to the U.S. DOE for subsidies consistent with the DOE Grid Resilience Proposal and the specific FRR proposals for ComEd and for New Jersey, all originate from the fact that competitive markets result in the exit of uneconomic and uncompetitive generating units.
+Regardless of the specific rationales offered by unit owners, the proposed solution for all such generating units has been to provide out of market subsidies in order to retain such units.
+The proposed solution in all cases ignores the opportunity cost of subsidizing uneconomic units, which is the displacement of new resources and technologies that would otherwise be economic.
+These subsidies are not accurately characterized as state subsidies.
+These subsidies were all requested by the owners of specific uneconomic generating units in order to improve the profitability of those specific units.
+These subsidies were not requested to accomplish broader social goals.
+Broader social goals can all be met with market-based mechanisms available to all market participants on a competitive basis and without discrimination.